moehriegitt/vastringify/README.md

 ### Format Specifiers

-Like in C, a format specifiers begins with '%' followed by:
+Like in C, a format specifier begins with '%' followed by:

  - a list of flag characters
  - a width specifier